 You can learn more on the Rose of Tralee website.

-The Rose of Tralee International Festival is based on a 19th-century ballad of the same name about a woman who was called the ‘Rose of Tralee’ because of her beauty.
+The Rose of Tralee International Festival is based on a 19th-century ballad of the same name about a woman called the ‘Rose of Tralee’ because of her beauty.
 It has been running for over 60 years.

 There is also an escort of the year.
 The escort is the male companion of the rose, who helps them during the festival.

-The winning rose receives a lot of prizes including jewellery and hotel stays.
+The winning rose receives a lot of prizes, including jewellery and hotel stays.
 They are expected to be an ambassador for the festival for the next year and attend public events.

 #13.
 Fleadh Cheoil – Traditional Irish Festivals